bayramog-zz/azure-stack-docs.tr-TR/azure-stack/operator/azure-stack-enable-multitenancy.md

      -Verbose
     ```

-2. Çalıştırma Azure Stack (, bu senaryoda), Hizmet Yöneticisi olarak *Unregister-AzSGuestDirectoryTenant*.
+2. Azure Stack hizmet yöneticisi olarak (Bu senaryoda), *Unregister-AzSGuestDirectoryTenant*komutunu çalıştırın.

     ``` PowerShell
     ## The following Azure Resource Manager endpoint is for the ASDK.
 If you are in a multinode environment, contact your operator or service provider to get the endpoint.